satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 # UPDATE from 09.12.2024

-According to @awawa-dev a bug was discovered in the nv12 backend regarding the SDR LUT, using multiple LUT's.
-(SDR, HDR and DV)
+According to @awawa-dev, a bug has been discovered in the NV12 backend that affects the SDR LUT (#define LUT_TABLE_FILENAME_SDR "lut_lin_tables.3d").
+This is important for all users who use multiple LUTs such as SDR, HDR and DV.

 The backend always disables tone mapping when SDR is detected on WebOS.
 However, tone mapping must always be activated in this case, otherwise it makes no sense to create a separate LUT for SDR.
 See: https://github.com/awawa-dev/HyperHDR/pull/896#issuecomment-2525662688
 The automatic activation/deactivation of the HDR Global switch, provided that “HDR to SDR tone mapping” is selected under Network Services, Flatbuffer, only applies when using a single LUT table.
 With multiple LUTs the tone mapping must always be on.